tbs17/TAPT-BERT/README.md

 #### Preprocess Data
 + We have 3 types of data: CCSS description data, video title data and problem texts
   + You can find partial description and video title data in the 'Dataset/Pre-train' folder.
-    + The other part of the description and video title will remain private per provider's request.
+  + The other part of the description and video title as well as the whole problem text data will remain private per provider's request.
-  + For problem texts, the provider would like to keep it private so we can't make it available to the public

 #### Create pretraining data and train for TAPT
+Download from google bert github repo [ht](https://github.com/google-research/bert)
 #### Predict from TAPT
 #### Compare to BASELINE